AndyCYao/personal_webpage/content/courses/cmpt354.md

 - The purpose of a DB is to faciliate access/ storing data. key things to note is to protect data from concurrent users, crash recoveries, etc.

--a schema is a way to describe data
+- a schema is a way to describe data

 ### SQL
 - we have DDL, data definition language, which are the CREATE, DROP, DELETE, keywords